Elon Musk: SpaceX may launch its biggest and most powerful rocket in 3 months

 Elon Musk has broken some tantalizing news about the biggest rocket ever built by his company SpaceX.

-The new 230-foot-tall rocket will essentially combine the power of three smaller Falcon 9 rockets, using all 27 rocket engines to generate more than 5 million pounds of thrust at liftoff.
+The new 230-foot-tall rocket would combine the power of three smaller Falcon 9 rockets, using all 27 rocket engines to generate more than 5 million pounds of thrust at liftoff.

-That's enough oomph to put about 119,000 lbs, or a fully-loaded 737 jet airplane, into orbit.
-The new rocket could also send a small spaceship, two passengers, and other gear to the moon — that's about one-third of what NASA's Saturn V moon rocket could lug into space.
+That's enough oomph to put about 119,000 pounds, or a fully loaded 737 jet, into orbit.
+The new rocket could also send a small spaceship, two passengers, and other gear to the moon, totaling about one-third the mass that NASA's Saturn V moon rocket could lug into space.

 In fact, a privately funded journey around the moon is exactly what Musk hopes to pull off before the end of 2018.

-Musk tweeted the new timeline on June 8 in response to a user's question about the three-rocket system.
-So far, it's the most specific and up-to-date timing he's released for the Falcon Heavy's first launch.
+Musk's response on Thursday to a Twitter user's question about the three-rocket system included the most specific and up-to-date timing yet for the Falcon Heavy's first launch:

 All Falcon Heavy cores should be at the Cape in two to three months, so launch should happen a month after that — Elon Musk (@elonmusk) June 8, 2017